 Research Re•Bath Franchising

-What is Re-Bath?
+What is a Re-Bath Franchise?

-“In the bathroom remodeling industry, which from our accounts is a $20 billion industry — how do you differentiate yourself from the 92,999 other contractors out there?” asks Brad Hillier, CEO of Re-Bath.
+“In the bathroom remodeling industry, which from our accounts is a $20 billion industry — how do you differentiate yourself from the other 92,999 contractors out there?” asks Brad Hillier, CEO of Re-Bath.
 “We believe that the difference has to start with service.
 The service has to be exceptional, going above and beyond what is expected in this industry.

 “Our level of service is designed to be exceptional.
 We provide continual training to our franchisees and their employees — raising the standards for service in this industry while also giving the customer the remodel of their dreams.”

-Our plans to dominate the market
+Our plans to dominate the home improvement franchise market

 The bathroom remodeling industry is booming as millions of American homes are entering the apex of their remodeling years, according to a report from the Joint Center for Housing Studies of Harvard University.
 That boom is expected to continue for decades.

 2014 was a banner year for the industry; the National Kitchen and Bath Association’s annual report found that 60% of contractors surveyed noted bigger profits than in 2013.
 The Joint Center for Housing Studies projects that the industry will set record highs in 2015.
-Our own research suggests that the bathroom remodeling segment is worth an estimated $20 billion, and Re-Bath bath remodel franchise owners are winning an outsized share of the market.
+Our own research suggests that the bathroom remodeling segment is worth an estimated $20 billion, and Re-Bath home improvement franchise owners are winning an outsized share of the market.